cloudyr/bigQueryR/README.md

 This package is here as it uses [googleAuthR](https://github.com/MarkEdmondson1234/googleAuthR) as backend, so has Shiny support, and compatibility with other googleAuthR dependent packages.

-An example of an Shiny app running OAuth2 is here, the [BigQuery Visualiser](https://mark.shinyapps.io/bigquery-viz/)
+An example of a BigQuery Shiny app running OAuth2 is here, the [BigQuery Visualiser](https://mark.shinyapps.io/bigquery-viz/)